tectonicboy/Web-Development/Cloud-Storage-Tool/README.md

     - HTML
     - CSS
     - Javascript + jQuery
-    - AJAX for reloadless communication between user's browser and the web server
+    - AJAX for reloadless communication between user's browser and the web server.

 Backend:
     - C (for web server from scratch)